Winnie Brinks: Political career

+On August 19, 2026, Brinks was selected by Democratic gubernatorial nominee Jocelyn Benson as her running mate.

 Political positions

 As Senate majority leader, Brinks voted for the repeal of Michigan's right-to-work law, stating: "We've talked a lot about bringing good job creators here to our state.
 But we haven't talked nearly enough about how we’re going to attract and keep workers and their families."
-In 2023, Brinks voted with to expand the Elliott-Larsen Civil Rights Act to prohibit discrimination on the basis of sexual orientation and gender identity.
+In 2023, Brinks voted to expand the Elliott-Larsen Civil Rights Act to prohibit discrimination on the basis of sexual orientation and gender identity continuing a long history of support for the LGBTQIA+ community.
 In 2025, when the Michigan House passed a resolution calling for Michigan High School Athletic Association to ban transgender girls from girls' sports, Brinks stated of the Democratic-controlled Senate: "We will not be attacking kids.
 We will not be taking this up."

+Personal life

+Brinks is third cousins, twice removed, of Pete Hoekstra.
+She married Steve Brinks in 1992.